jerdog/high-performing-eng-teams-hugorevealjs/content/30-min-old/_index.md

 #### Getting to faster recovery times

 * Treat your default branch as the lifeblood of your project
-* Set up instant alerts for failed builds using services like Slack, Twilio, or Pagerduty.
+* Set up instant alerts for failed builds using services like Slack, Twilio, Pagerduty.
 * Write clear, informative error messages for your tests, allowing quick diagnosis
 * Use SSH into the failed build machine to debug in the remote test environment.